 Menu

-What’s on a 18-Panel Drug Test?
+What’s on a 18-Panel Urine Drug Test?

 Drug testing is an important tool for employers to promote a safe and healthy working environment.
 When considering implementing drug screening, one key decision is choosing the right testing panel.
 A panel refers to the specific drugs or drug families screened for in a single test.
 The more panels, the wider the range of drugs detected.
 A 18-panel drug test casts a very wide net to catch users of many common illicit and prescription substances.
 Read on to learn exactly what a 18-panel test looks for.

-The Drugs Included in a 18-Panel Test
+The Drugs Included On The 18-Panel Test

 This extensive panel covers all major drug groups including stimulants, depressants, hallucinogens, and opioids.
 Both illicit drugs and commonly abused prescription medications are included.

-Why Use a 18-Panel Test?
+Why Use A 18-Panel Test?

 • Casts a wider net to detect more substances of abuse.
 People often take multiple drugs, so a broader test increases chances of catching drug use.